Sample Class

 Compensation matrix, which can be a:

-• null_channel_list – List of PnN labels for acquired channels that do not contain useful data.
+null_channel_list – List of PnN labels for acquired channels that do not contain useful data.
 Note, this should only be used if no fluorochromes were used to target those detectors.
 Null channels do not contribute to compensation and should not be included in a compensation matrix for this sample.
+This option is ignored if fcs_path_or_data is a FlowData object.

 Create a Sample instance